cha144/ai-image-recognition/README.md

 through an AI image recognition model, which then will use text-to-speech to express that object.

 This program uses **Ultralytics YOLO8**, the acclaimed real-time object detection and image segmentation model.
-This tool could not have been possible without it, and you can access it here. https://github.com/ultralytics/ultralytics
+This tool would not have been possible without it, and you can access it here: https://github.com/ultralytics/ultralytics

 The object/image dataset used for the model is **COCO** (Common Objects in Context - https://cocodataset.org/),